stanley-agwu/stanley-agwu/README.md

 - 🔥 I love architecting and building user-facing applications of different sizes and complexities.
 - 🌱 I have competency in Data structures and Algorithms;
-- 🌱 I have competency in Design systems;
+- 🌱 I have competency in Design systems.
 - ✅ I have a good understanding of some backend technologies.
-- 🤔 I’m developing competencies in building applications that use AI and LLMs;
+- 🤔 I’m developing competencies in building applications that use AI and LLMs.
-- ⚡️ Check me out on my portfolio website: https://stanley-agwu.vercel.app;
+- ⚡️ Check me out on my portfolio website: https://stanley-agwu.vercel.app.
-- 📫 How to reach me: :email: stanleyagwu2017@gmail.com;
+- 📫 How to reach me: :email: stanleyagwu2017@gmail.com.

 <br/>